jundalisay/sp/content/en/research/sarkar/sutram/chapter-04.md

 <!-- Kuńd́alinii sá múliibhútá rńátmiká. -->

-The ultimate point of manifestation is called Svayambhúliuṋga.
+The ultimate point of manifestation is called Svayambhúliuṋga.*

+{{< n n="The positive Svayambhúliuṋga or start is the opposite of the negative Shambhúliuṋga or end">}}

 Svayambhúliuṋga is the ultimate point of negativity, wherein resides the kulakuńd́alinii force, quiescent and coiled like a serpent.